PlanktoScope/PlanktoScope/documentation/docs/operation/clone-sd.md

 ```

 Next, you should remove the SD card from your PlanktoScope and plug it into another computer, so that you can clone the SD card into an SD card image; this guide assumes that your other computer runs Linux.
 Then proceed to the [Make an SD card image](#make-an-sd-card-image) section of this guide.

+!!! warning
+    After you have finished cloning the SD card to an SD card image, you should edit the `/boot/cmdline.txt` file to remove the ` init=/usr/lib/raspberrypi-sys-mods/firstboot` string, before booting up the Raspberry Pi with your SD card again.
+This will prevent the first-boot script from deleting the SSH server keys already on your SD card.

 ## Make an SD card image